 A stroke is the result of the blood supply to the brain being reduced or fully blocked.
 Because the brain needs a constant flow of oxygen and nutrients to work properly, strokes can cause brain cells to die after only a few moments, reducing or eliminating certain brain functions.

 Having a stroke can affect one’s vision, balance, ability to think, speak, access memories, control vital bodily functions (such as bladder and bowel), and may also impact mobility.
 In more severe cases, strokes can result in death or paralysis.
-Although each stroke patient may be affected differently, there’s no doubt the event can affect one’s quality of life.
+Although each stroke patient may be affected differently, there’s no doubt the event can affect one’s independence and quality of life.

 What are the warning signs of a stroke?